jggautier/dataverse-scripts/README.md

 This script downloads dataset metadata of as many known Dataverse installations as possible.
 Used to create the dataset at https://doi.org/10.7910/DVN/DCDKZQ.

 ### Misc
-- #### publish_multiple_datasets.command
+- #### combine_tables.py
-  This script publishes the unpublished datasets or draft versions in a given Dataverse collection.
+  This script does a join on CSV files in a given directory.
 - #### split_table.py
   This script splits a given CSV file into many csv files based on the unique values in a given column.
 It's like the opposite of a JOIN.
-- #### combine_tables.py
-  This script does a join on CSV files in a given directory.